 In the realm of education, the choice between state boarding and independent schooling has often sparked lots of debate.
 While independent institutions have long been associated with excellent facilities and top-notch teaching, state boarding schools offer a compelling alternative, one that champions outstanding pastoral care and incredible value for money.
 Some of these state boarding schools are not new to the world of boarding, for example, Adams Boarding House, have been taking boarders for over 450 years.

-Going to a state boarding school in the United Kingdom is an option seriously worth considering for Cayman families, who have a UK passport.
-There are currently over 30 state boarding schools right across the UK with boarding numbers ranging from 50 to over 600.
-Since the Cayman Islands Government offer scholarship funding for Caymanian students who have been accepted onto an A Level programme, the funding offered will often cover the cost of sending your child to a state boarding school.
-This makes an overseas boarding school experience a viable option for Cayman families who are looking to expand their child’s schooling experience but cannot afford the £46,000 a year fees for an independent/private boarding school.
-State boarding schools in the UK cost between £4,000-£6,000 per term (£12,000 to £18,000 per year), as you only pay for the boarding element, and the UK Government pays for the education.
-They all offer very good academics, as well as a full programme of sports and after-school activities that includes numerous trips out of school in the evenings and at the weekend.
-However, it is worth checking how many students are full boarders as you do not want your teenager to be rattling around a school on their own at the weekends.
+For those Caymanian families whose children have a British passport, going to a state boarding school in the UK is an option worth considering.
+There are at least 30 state boarding schools in the UK with boarding numbers ranging from 50 to over 600.
+The Cayman Islands Ministry of Education offers scholarship funding for Caymanian students who have been accepted onto an A Level programme.
+This funding will often cover the cost of sending your child to a state boarding school and makes an overseas boarding school experience a viable option for Cayman families who are looking to expand their child’s schooling experience but cannot afford the £46,000 a year fees for independent/private boarding school.
+State boarding schools in the UK cost between £12,000-£18,000 per year, as you only pay for the boarding element, and the UK Government pays for the education.
+They all offer very good academics, as well as a full programme of sports and after-school activities that include numerous trips out of school in the evenings and at the weekend.
+However, it is worth checking how many students are full boarders as you do not want your child to be rattling around a school on their own at the weekends.
 See this article on the Benefits of a State Boarding School in the UK for more information.
 You must have a British passport to qualify for entry.
+Also see Nick Joseph's article on how Caymanians can apply for a British passport.
+It can take time to get a British passport, so it is worth preparing early.

 US Senior Schools

-Start your search for potential boarding schools at least 2-3 years in advance, especially if the schools you are looking at are very popular, and arrange for any online material and the application process to be sent to you.
+Start your search for potential boarding schools at least 2-3 years in advance, especially if the schools you are looking at are very popular.
+Arrange for any online material and the application process to be sent to you.
 Once you have narrowed your choices down to a shortlist of three schools, arrange a visit and begin the application process with your top choices.
 While searching for schools, also ask about their summer camp programmes.
 A few weeks at a boarding summer camp will help you and your child gain a better understanding of the school, the culture and give them a taste of what it will be like boarding.
-Another good suggestion is to ask an educational consultant to suggest a couple of schools that will suit your child academically, socially and will complement their interests and favourite sports.
+Another good suggestion is to ask an educational consultant to recommend a couple of schools that will suit your child academically and socially, and will complement their interests and favourite sports.

 It is important to note that not all school application processes are the same.
 Depending on the grade level that you will be applying for, you may need to register to take a required standardised test which will be used for academic placement purposes.
 Examples of these tests include the Secondary School Admission Test (SSAT) or the Independent School Entrance Examination (ISEE).
 For students wanting to join a boarding school for 11th and 12th Grade, it is highly recommended that they have an SAT, PSAT or ACT test score to share with the school.
 The SSAT and SAT can be taken at Cayman International School.
 Remember to confirm the school’s testing codes so that the test results can be sent directly to the school you want to apply to.